krigjo25/console-Games-py/README.md

 USEAGE : Type in your terminal pytest <strong>test_intgame -s</strong> to see a more detailed test.

-USEAGE : Type in your terminal pytest <strong>test_intgame -k "classname"</strong>, in order to test the classes
+USEAGE : Type in your terminal pytest <strong>test_intgame -k "classname"</strong>, in order to test the classes USEAGE : Type in your terminal pytest pytest --html=report.htm
 ```

 ## Credentials